bensanmorris/practical_performance/README.md

 10. you should now have an out.svg file in the current directory
 11. let's copy the out.svg from our container to our host, (in a separate shell), obtain your container's id: `docker ps` then: `docker cp your_container_name:/your/out.svg/location/out.svg .`
 12. open it in an svg viewer (a web browser for instance)

+# Memory profiling

+## valgrind + massif

+1. `valgrind --tool=massif --xtree-memory=full ./your_gtest_app --gtest_filter=your_test_suite.your_test`
+2. once this completes you can view the output (massif.out.xxx) in the massif-visualizer and also view the xtmemory.kcg.xxx file in kcachegrind